WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

 You will need to put the name of your player turtle in place of the stars, and an x coordinate and a y coordinate in place of the two question marks.
 Experiment with different x and y coordinates.
 You will probably find a y coordinate of 0 is ok.
 But remember: if you want to move a turtle left of centre you will need a negative x coordinate.

-Now let's set the *computer's* hand to show the scissors shape:
+Now let's set the *computer's* hand to show the scissors shape.
+Add this code at the end:

 ```python
 ****.shape('right_scissors.gif')